 I wouldn’t say that I’m happier than many of my friends who have a 9-5 job though.
 My business brings me a lot of stress, and I’m trying to find better ways to manage it.

-No word yet on which way I’ll head.
-Right now, though, I am just chugging along.
-I am currently pitching new brands for partnerships.
-I am looking for one more content management client.
-I am enjoying making a lot more videos now, which you can see on my Facebook page as they come out.
+I have a lot of brand partnerships and videos on the horizon.
 And, I haven’t given up on my book yet.
 I’m going to revisit my book proposal and edit it and then try to send it out to publishers again.